Team

 Variance analysis, forecasts, and board-pack numbers reference the ledger account, cost centre, or data source.

-Close workpapers include AI-drafted summaries and commentary, all clearly marked with approval dates and the CFO sign-off.
+Close workpapers include AI-drafted summaries and commentary, clearly marked with the approval date and the CFO sign-off.

 Do not start here if